MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-representing-humans-in-mixed-reality.md

 ## Volumetric video and the pursuit of authentic human capture

-Humans are central to storytelling—in the most literal sense: a human speaking, performing, or as the story’s subject.
-Some of the most immersive and eye-opening moments of today’s early immersive experiences are social.
-From sharing a mixed reality experience together in your living room, to seeing your friends in unbelievable new environments.
+Humans are central to storytelling in the most literal sense: a human speaking, performing, or as the story’s subject.
+Some of the most immersive and eye-opening moments of today’s early immersive experiences are social: sharing a mixed reality experience together in your living room, seeing your friends in unbelievable new environments.
 The human element makes even the most fantastic reality, a reality.

 ![A V R character shown in a virtual environment that represents use of a mixed reality experience. ](../develop/advanced-concepts/images/mindshow-in-vr-640px.jpg)

 Avatars in immersive experiences enable a new kind of embodiment in storytelling.
 The latest apps are rethinking the concept of virtual body ownership and setting up a generational leap in eliminating the distance between people.
 Companies like [Mindshow](https://mindshow.com/) are developing creative tools that leverage avatars, letting users take on entirely new personas and characters.
 Others are exploring [methods of artistic expression](https://en.wikipedia.org/wiki/Uncanny_valley), a potentially limitless creative opportunity to explore the nature (and necessity) of human-like attributes.
 Today, this absence of realism helps avoid the [uncanny valley of human likeness](https://en.wikipedia.org/wiki/Uncanny_valley) along with a host of technical issues for everyday developers.
 For these reasons (and more) it's likely that non-realistic avatars will become the default for the foreseeable future.
 And yet, while realism poses an enormous challenge for mixed reality, *there are key scenarios that require authentic representation of humans in 3D space*.

 At Microsoft, a small team born out of Microsoft Research has spent the past several years developing a method for capturing humans through a form of volumetric video.
-The process today is similar to video production: rather than applying movement to a sculpted asset it's a full, 3D recording.
+The process today is similar to video production: rather than applying movement to a sculpted asset, it's a full, 3D recording.
 The performance and the image are captured in real-time—it’s not the work of an artist, it’s an authentic representation.
 And while the technology is just beginning to expand into commercial applications, the implications of volumetric video are critical to [Microsoft’s vision of More Personal Computing](https://www.youtube.com/watch?v=tcyj-_IEWt8).

 ![A volumetric video presented at SIGGRAPH 2015 showing an interaction that contains human and virtual elements.](../develop/advanced-concepts/images/volumetric-video-siggraph-2015.gif)